 Assistive devices compensate for physical limitations related to arthritis.

 Proper posture can relieve strain on back muscles.
-Backrests, cushions, and specially designed pillows offer the necessary support.
+Back supports help with pain relief and support.

 Bathtub Transfer Benches